United States of America travel guide

 Safety concerns have been raised about INSEL Air.
 The UK Government, like other governments (including the USA and The Netherlands), prohibits its staff from using the airline while safety checks are being carried out.

 Safety rules at public venues, such as theme parks and other tourist attractions, may vary from state to state.

 Terrorists are very likely to try to carry out attacks in the USA.
 Attacks could be indiscriminate, including in places visited by foreigners.
 You should monitor media reports and be vigilant at all times.

-The main threat comes from individuals who may have been inspired by terrorist groups, including Daesh (formerly referred to as ISIL) and al Qaeda, to carry out so-called ‘lone actor’ attacks targeting public events or places, as demonstrated by attacks in Manhattan, New York (11 December, 31 October 2017), New Jersey and Minnesota over the weekend of 17-18 September 2016, Orlando on 12 June 2016 and San Bernardino on 4 December 2015, among others.
+The main threat comes from individuals who may have been inspired by terrorist ideology to carry out so-called ‘lone actor’ attacks targeting public events or places.
 Attacks could take place with little or no notice.